Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 You can’t thrive in school without proper rest and relaxation.
 According to the Centers for Disease Control and Prevention (CDC), the proper amount of sleep helps students stay focused, improves concentration, and improves overall academic performance.
 Insight Timer is a meditation app with the largest library of free well-being content.

 The app’s timer feature allows you to schedule meditations throughout the day.
-You can listen to the content in over thirty languages.
-You can also track your mood and join live events.
+You can listen to the content in over thirty languages, and you can also track your mood and join live events.
 Ultimately, students can use Insight Timer to learn how to meditate and improve anxiety.

 13. Calendly

 In general, group projects are a pain, but they’re especially tricky when it comes to navigating contradicting schedules.
-Calendly connects to your digital calendar (whether that be a Google Calendar, iCloud Calendar, or Microsoft 365) to showcase your availability to others.
+Calendly connects to your digital calendar (Google Calendar, iCloud Calendar, or Microsoft 365) to showcase your availability to others.

 Recipients see your availability to pick a day and time to meet.
 Calendly can gather responses from group members or individuals, and set up a meeting that works for everyone without the complicated back-and-forth conversations.
 Calendly’s basic version is free and works well for setting up a meeting with a professor or an informational interview with a busy professional.